mzabani/codd/docs/DATABASE-EQUALITY.md

 ### Range type constructors' ownership

-When range types are created, postgres automatically creates two homonymous functions that build values of the newly created type.
-Let's call these the two constructors of the range type.
+When range types are created, postgres automatically creates two homonymous functions that build values of the newly created type, and two more to build multiranges when using at least Postgres v14.
 For example:

 ````sql
     $ CREATE TYPE floatrange AS RANGE (subtype = float8,subtype_diff = float8mi);